AppDaemon/appdaemon/docs/APPGUIDE.rst

 App Dependencies
 ----------------

-It is possible for apps to be dependant upon other apps.
+It is possible for apps to be dependent upon other apps.
 Some examples where this might be the case are:

 -  A global App that defines constants for use in other apps